Quick chicken ramen inspired by “Magic Ramen”

 The illustrations are cute and fun and the story flows well enough to keep a 4 year old and a 10 year old equally engaged (and older kids might like the additional biography at the back of the book about Ando’s further inventions — he even invented noodles to eat in space!).
 But what is really telling is that the other night after requesting this as her bedtime read, my 4 year said, Mamma, this magic soup sounds yummy, can we try that?

-She has actually had it before but I admit that ramen isn’t something I make very often at home, it’s not featuring in my upcoming cookbook on Japanese home cooking, Gohan, and it’s not something I grew up eating even visiting Japan every year of my life until I was in my mid-20s.
+I admit that until now (now it’s on request once a week at least!) ramen hasn’t been something I’ve made very often at home, it’s not featuring in my upcoming cookbook on Japanese home cooking, Gohan, and it’s not something I grew up eating even visiting Japan every year of my life until I was in my mid-20s.
 Even though my Japanese mother loves noodles, like many Tokyoites, her preferred noodles are soba and udon.

 Compared to centuries-old soba, somen and udon noodles, ramen is a relatively new arrival on Japan’s culinary scene.
 Thought to have been brought over by Chinese immigrants after the Meiji restoration in 1868, Tokyo’s first Ramen shop opened in 1910.
 Ramen, for most Japanese, is a very quick, cheap, practically “fast food” lunch option when you’re not at home.